leaand01/DBD_Exam/README.md

 - MongoDB\init_mongoDB.py
 - MongoDB\print.py

 You can run the file in pycharm by pressing shift+F10, or push the "run" button.
-You have now created a MongoDB called exam_DB, where Print.py will print all documents of all created collections in the console.
+You have now created a MongoDB database called exam_DB, where Print.py will print all documents of all created collections in the console.

 In file MongoDB\CreateDB.py you may need to change the connection string to your local MongoDB server.